grafana/tempo/docs/tempo/website/traceql/_index.md

 { .http.status >= 200 && .http.status < 300 }
 ```

-Find traces where a `DELETE` HTTP method was used and the status was not OK:
+Find traces where a `DELETE` HTTP method was used and the instrinsic span status was not OK:

 ```
 { .http.method = "DELETE" && status != ok }